chyroshan066/leetcode/README.md

 + Given a function fn, return a new function that is identical to the original function except that it ensures fn is called at most once.
     - The first time the returned function is called, it should return the same result as fn.
     - Every subsequent time it is called, it should return undefined.

++ Given a function fn, return a memoized version of that function.
+A memoized function is a function that will never be called twice with the same inputs.
+Instead it will return a cached value.

+### Promises and Time

++ Given two promises promise1 and promise2, return a new promise. promise1 and promise2 will both resolve with a number.
+The returned promise should resolve with the sum of the two numbers.